 Offline Writing and Editing

-This would be a great for us fellow hubbers to stockpile out hubs on a word processing document.
-If you don’t have to do any online research and have the stuff you need in front of you, this would be beneficial to us all to write them down and get them ready, even if i you’re working on one at a time.
-That’s what I did on my previously worked on hub drafts, when I thought of this idea.
+This would be a great for us fellow hubbers to stockpile our hubs on a word processing document.
+If you don’t have to do any online research and have the stuff you need in front of you, this would be beneficial to us all to write them down and get them ready, even if you’re working on one at a time.
+That’s what I did on my previously worked on hub drafts when I'd thought of this idea.